 Comments are preceded by an exclamation mark (!).
 Comments may appear on a separate line or after the last data value on a line.
 Comments are terminated by a line termination sequence (i.e., multi-line comments are not allowed).

 Touchstone filenames have traditionally used a file extension of “.snp”, where n is the number of network ports of the device or interconnect being described.
-For example, a Touchstone file containing the network parameters for a 2-port device would be named “filename.s2p”, while a Touchstone file containing the data for a 3-port network would be ”filename.s3p”, and so on.
+For example, a Touchstone file containing the network parameters for a 2-port device would be named “filename.s2p”, while a Touchstone file containing the data for a 3-port network would be named “filename.s3p”, and so on.

-Not all operating systems may recognize filename extensions with variable contents or length as associated with the same type of file.
-To address this, the extension .s2p often has been applied to Touchstone files describing systems containing other than two ports.
-For the same reasons, the extension “.ts” is suggested for Touchstone 2.0 files.

-To preserve support of existing Touchstone files and ensure maximum compatibility across operating systems, the use of filename extensions other than those recommended here is permitted by this specification.
+Since not all operating systems may recognize filename extensions with variable contents or length as a certain file type, the extension “.ts” is suggested for all versions of Touchstone files.
+However, to ensure maximum compatibility across operating systems and applications, the use of filename extensions other than those mentioned here is permitted by this specification.

-For Version 2.0 and above, the [Number of Ports] keyword and argument establish the expected number of ports defined in the file.
+For Version 2.0 and Version 2.1 files, the [Number of Ports] keyword and argument establish the expected number of ports defined in the file.

 All angles are measured in degrees.